CritCatDigiPres/CritCatDigiPres.github.io/July-2021-workshop.md

 ______
 ### Overview

-This workshop will disseminate work-in-progress outputs from the *[Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship](https://cataloguelegacies.github.io/)* project and work with participants to develop next steps in our work.
+This workshop will disseminate work-in-progress outputs from the *[Legacies of Catalogue Descriptions and Curatorial Voice: Opportunities for Digital Scholarship](https://cataloguelegacies.github.io/)* project and work with participants to develop next steps.

 *booking page coming*